devJxmes/recipe_repo/README.md

 Add, Edit and Delete Recipe
 Search using Recipe Name, Creator Name and Ingredient Recipes are user specific
-Comments and Rating are also user specific
+Comments and Rating are also user specific.

 Note: Due to the complexity of setting up SQL Server containers in Docker, I opted not to use Docker.
 I also included the failed Docker files and Docker Compose.
 If you are unable to set up the app locally, I have also included screenshots.